arnaudgrc44/ml-cheatsheets/README.md

 # ml-cheatsheets

-Some machine learning algo cheat sheets wrote by myself
+Some machine learning algo cheat sheets wrote by myself, may have mistakes